 How we store and protect it

-We keep personal data confidential within a secure infrastructure protected by many firewalls.
+We keep personal data confidential within a secure infrastructure protected by many firewalls and other technical and organisational measures.
+We are committed to keeping the security of our systems up to date.

 Access to your personal data is only given to those who have a business need to know it.
 They can only access it on our instructions and they'll stay subject to a duty of confidentiality.

 Any third party we work with must have security measures in place to process your personal data.
-They must treat protect your data and treat such data under the law.
+AQA ensure their third parties protect your data under the law.

 We have procedures in place to deal with any suspected personal data breach.
 We'd let you and the UK Information Commissioner know of a breach where we're required to do so.